 Fixed amount of points

 A reward with a Fixed amount of points has a set discount and points cost.
 Fixed rewards can be set up for both online and POS rewards.
 For example: A $5 off reward that costs 500 points.
-With this option, customers can’t change the number of points used or the discount value—they redeem the exact amount set.Increments of Points
+With this option, customers can’t change the number of points used or the discount value—they redeem the exact amount set.Note: The discount value for a fixed reward can include up to two decimal places (e.g. $4.50 off for 450 points).

 A reward using Increments of points allows customers to choose how many points they redeem based on a sliding scale you configure.
 Incremental rewards can only be used as online rewards and aren’t currently an option for POS rewards.
 For example, you might offer $1 off for every 100 points spent.
 In this case:- A customer with 512 points could choose to redeem 500 points for a $5 discount.